Manaslu Circuit Trek for Indian Citizens: Cost, Permits, Itinerary & Travel Guide (2026)

 What surprises many first-time visitors is that Manaslu feels larger than expected.
 The scale of the valleys, the distance between settlements, and the gradual transition from lower hills to the high mountain world around Larkya La Pass create a sense of journey that is difficult to appreciate from photographs alone.
 It is one of the reasons why many trekkers who have already completed popular Himalayan routes choose Manaslu when they return to Nepal.

-After years of guiding in the region, we have found that trekkers who value quieter trails, authentic village life, changing landscapes, and a stronger sense of remoteness often finish the Manaslu Circuit Trek with memories that stay with them long after the challenge of crossing Larkya La Pass has been forgotten.
+From our experience leading groups through the Manaslu region, we have found that trekkers who value quieter trails, authentic village life, changing landscapes, and a stronger sense of remoteness often finish the Manaslu Circuit Trek with memories that stay with them long after the challenge of crossing Larkya La Pass has been forgotten.

 Can Indian Citizens Do the Manaslu Circuit Trek?